obsidianmd/obsidian-help/en/Extending Obsidian/CSS snippets.md

 > }
 > ```

+To ensure that the CSS file is valid and formatted correctly, we advise creating and editing it with a program like [Visual Studio Code](https://visualstudio.microsoft.com/) or [Sublime Text](https://www.sublimetext.com/), as invalid CSS will not work.

 ## Learn more

 - If you're new to CSS, refer to [Learn to style HTML using CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS) by Mozilla.